ajdinvelic11/PPE-Object-Detection-using-YOLO11/README.md

 - Saves the results, sets the image size to 320, and confidence threshold to 0.7.
 - Displays the first frame's detection results.

----

-If you need further explanation about any specific part or want output interpretation, feel free to ask!

 ## Output Matrix